 In Samuel, God uses the “rats” and the problems they “carry” to bring judgment on the Philistines.
 Being a science teacher, I need to mention the parasites, the rats carry, cause a lot of damage.

 Being fair to the rats, we do need to remember that they would have been in the sheet that Peter dreamed about in Acts.

 There are not a lot of references to rats or mice (KJV) in the Bible.
-The first is Leviticus 11: 29 where the eating of rats and other animals are forbidden.
+The first is Leviticus 11: 29 where the eating of rats and other animals is forbidden.
 They were and are used as food by the people in surrounding countries.
 You can see Peter’s dream in Acts 10: 12 containing all of these animals.
 If you have ever owned mice or hamsters you know they like to surround themselves with their fecal droppings and it is a safe bet that is why God did not want them eaten.
 The second reference is the one that most people think about when you talk about rats or mice in the Bible; 1 Samuel 6 tells the story when the Philistines have captured the Ark and God inflects them with tumors and they send a guilt offering of golden rats and tumors.
 The last verse is Isaiah 66:17 were a special curse is reserved for those who go to pagan temples and eat rats.
 2 Kings19: 35 historically is connected to rats chewing on equipment and spreading the disease to Sennacherib’s army.
 Chewing and gnawing on things and destroying fields of grain is what rats/mice do and they are really good at it.

 See Rats #2 for ideas about their meaning and appearance in dreams.